-The Governing Body adopted the THEA Code of Governance for Institutes of Technology 2018 on 26th March 2018 and is working to achieve compliance with this Code by the 31st August 2019.
-The code outlines specific financial disclosure requirements which have been reflected in the financial statements with the exception of reporting requirements related to:
+The Governing Body adopted the THEA Code of Governance for Institutes of Technology 2018 on 26th March 2018 and is substantially compliant with a plan for full compliance by the end of Q1 2021.
+The code outlines specific financial disclosure requirements which have been reflected in the financial statements.